How To Convert YouTube to WAV

 First things first: if you’re looking to download a WAV file instead of a standard MP3 file, you’re probably interested in the quality of your product, no matter what you’re actually planning to do with the downloaded track.
 YouTube videos—even sound-only videos—typically have different bitrates depending on how the video was uploaded.
 A lot of older tracks, for example, you’ll find were uploaded in the early days of YouTube are presented in 240p or 360p.
 While these are video resolutions, not audio bitrates, these resolutions can also typically be an indicator of how good or poor-sounding an audio clip is going to sound when played back.
 Typically, try to find videos that are, at the very least, uploaded at a 480p resolution (if not higher), which often contain higher bitrates and better-sounding audio.

 Also try to listen to the audio track before choosing it for your project.
 If you’re playing back the file on YouTube in its highest possible resolution and the audio doesn’t sound good, the audio isn’t going to improve when you do finally do download the clip.
 Overall, be smart about your downloads, and try your best to find the best content you can on the site.
+Once you have a WAV file downloaded, it’s easy to ascertain its bitrate – just right-click on the file and select Properties.

 Boring name aside, OnlineVideoConverter more or less does exactly what the name suggests.
 The site allows you to convert media from YouTube into a file format of your choosing, including video formats like MP4, M4V, MOV, and audio formats like MP3, AAC, and yes, WAV.
 The site’s currently on its third version, and it’s easily the cleanest and easiest site on our list.
 The ads aren’t overbearing or obnoxious—in fact, other than a banner advertisement, there was little to no ads on the page to begin with.
 Unlike plenty of other downloading sites, the ads we saw here weren’t inappropriate or anything that could get you in trouble for at work.